 We will not know the number of assistantships available to next year's students until our admissions offers are sent out during the middle of the spring semester.

 Visiting the department

 You are welcome to visit the department to find out more about our programs.
-The next department informational session is on December 9, 2013.
+The next department informational session is on Monday May 5th 2014 noon to 1:00pm.
 We are located in room 150 of the Walter Schroeder Health and Education Complex, 561 N. 15th Street.
-Click here for a campus map We are building No. 29.
+Click here for a campus map We are building number 29.
 Please contact Coreen via e-mail or (414) 288-5790 to let us know you are interested in visiting or would like someone to contact you.

 Marquette's Graduate School also holds open houses.
-The next one is from 5 p.m. to 7 p.m., November 7, 2013.
+The next date/time has not been determined.
 Campus tours will take place at 4 p.m.
 Meet in the Alumni Memorial Union.
 For more information and to RSVP, please visit the Graduate School Web site.